 The following table lists all of the elements that are mapped from the accession record to a spawned resource record.

-Note: eaccession records that are linked to an accession record are not transferred to resource records spawned from the accession record.
+Note: When spawning a resource record from an accession record that is linked to another accession record, only the data from the primary accession record will be transferred to the new resource record.